isomerpages/moe-hougangsec/_co-curricular-activities/Performing Arts/Choir.md

 *   Ad-hoc interactive, bonding and VIA practice and training sessions.

 ### Achievements
 *   Participated in Singapore Youth Festival Arts Presentation 2021
+*   Participated in 2022 Mid-Autumn Festival Celebrations at Jia Ying Senior Activity Centre as a Values-in-Action (VIA) Activity.

 ### Training Venue and Days